iafisher/writingstreak/README.txt

 Writing Streak is a Django app.
 To install and run, you'll need Python 3.6 or later (older versions of Python 3 may also work, but I have not confirmed it).
+You will also need Node.js, version 8.2 or higher.

-    # If you use virtualenvwrapper
+    # If you use virtualenvwrapper:
     $ mkvirtualenv writingstreak --python=python3

     $ git clone https://github.com/iafisher/writingstreak.git
     $ cd writingstreak
     $ pip3 install -r requirements.txt

+    # Set up the database.
     $ ./manage.py migrate
     $ ./manage.py createsuperuser

+    # Bundle the front-end JavaScript.
+    $ cd frontend
+    $ npm install
+    $ npx webpack

+    # Start the server.
+    $ cd ..
     $ ./manage.py runserver

 You are free to use this code however you like, but if you plan on deploying it